aminabyaneh/smart-greenhouse/docs/PLAN.md

-# Smart Greenhouse Approach Plan

-## Important Factors in a Greenhouse
+# Important Factors in a Greenhouse
 This is the brief tutorial of how special parameters affect greenhouse and its plants.

 ### IOT Based Parameters